haeho7/docker-images/ext/mariadb/README.md

 ## Fix Permission

-If the configuration file does not take effect, the configuration file repair permission is required
+If the configuration file does not take effect, the configuration file repair permission is required.

 ```sh
 chmod 0644 /mnt/user/appdata/mariadb/conf.d/mariadb.cnf